-Aligned to provision of services, this applies where a 'class' is provided and booked.
+This applies where a 'class' is provided and booked.
 This may be for educational or recreational purposes, but should be aligned with the purposes of the park/open space.
 Activities must have the agreement of the Council in advance, and some that are not directly aligned with the purpose of the site may be agreed provided a wider benefit can be evidenced.